-Police: Toddler who died went on porch when dad feel asleep
+Police: Toddler who died went on porch when dad fell asleep

-AKRON, Ohio – A toddler who died after her mother found her on a porch in freezing temperatures had wandered from home when her father fell asleep, police in Ohio said Monday.
+AKRON, Ohio – A toddler who was found by her mother on a porch in freezing temperatures and later died had wandered from home when her father fell asleep, police said Monday.

-Two-year-old Wynter Parker's mother left for a few hours Friday afternoon only to come back and find her daughter unresponsive on their apartment's front porch, authorities said.
+Two-year-old Wynter Parker's mother left for a few hours Friday afternoon only to come back and find her unresponsive on their apartment's front porch, authorities said.
 The Akron Beacon Journal reports she called 911 and screamed "she's frozen."

 The girl later died at a hospital.
 Temperatures on Friday ranged between 12 and 19 degrees Fahrenheit (-11 and -7 degrees Celsius).

-The mother left Wynter with her father for about two hours at the family's apartment and authorities said the man — who works a night shift — fell asleep.
+The mother left Wynter with her father for about two hours at the family's apartment, and authorities said the father, who works a night shift, fell asleep.

-No charges have been filed, but the investigation is continuing.
-Results from an autopsy Monday are pending.
+No charges have been filed, but an investigation is continuing.
+Results from an autopsy are pending.

 A memorial of stuffed animals was on the porch of the family's apartment building.